MateusBz/FizzBuzz/README.md

-### FizzBuzz
+**FizzBuzz**

-Write a program that prints the numbers from 1 to 20.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+Simple program that prints the numbers from 1 to 20.
+For multiples of three it prints ‘Fizz’ instead of the number and for multiplies of five it prints ‘Buzz’.
-For numbers which are multiples of both three and five print “FizzBuzz”.
+For numbers which are multiplies of both three and five it prints ‘FizzBuzz’.

+**Installing**

+To install, download the repository and run.

+**Running the tests**

+Run the test file.